-Findings Ealing Road Library, booking system for summer activities, computers in the museum and archive, improvements to reading room, improved signage. including young people; Access Archive: Aiming to be able to access records on-line; Currently can photocopy originals, print off scanned images, photograph originals, burn cds, print off the microfilm reader.
+Findings in the museum, refurbishment and student provision in Ealing Road Library, booking system for summer activities, computers in the museum and archive, improvements to reading room, improved signage.
+Not necessarily reaching many 'hard to reach' groups including young people; Access Archive: Aiming to be able to access records on-line; Currently can photocopy originals, print off scanned images, photograph originals, burn cds, print off the microfilm reader.
 Museum Some exhibitions designed so feel can feel the exhibits, signed talks; Libraries: Opening hours extended by 17.5% in 2002; Automatic doors fitted to entrances to comply with DDA; A variety of stock is available in a range of languages and ImaginAsian reader development project set up promoting fiction by Asian authors launched in 2001.
 Providing promotional material in other languages not well developed; Museum Plan to relocate due to inappropriate location; Signers available to customers but not marketed.
 Libraries: Extending opening hours in the evenings and at weekends is seen as a top priority by users; Key issue for libraries is that users are having problems finding the books and information they are seeking.
-To overcome this problem increased the stock fund, introduced co-ordinated purchasing across the service, undertaking a thorough clean-up of the catalogue over summer with an annual stock check thereafter; Customer suggested signage above the aisles similar to supermarket aisles; Poor facilities - result of low levels of funding.
-Recently increased budget to upgrade to public library standards; Improved access for disabled people, but numbers of people with disabilities using the computer stations is very low.
+To overcome this problem increased the stock fund, introduced co-ordinated purchasing acrost the service, undertaking a thorough clean-up of the catalogue over summer with an annual stock check thereafter; Customer suggested signage above the aisles similar to supermarket aisles; Poor facilities - result of low levels of funding.
+Recently increased budget to upgrade to public librar standards; Improved access for disabled people, but numbers of people with disabilities using the computer stations is very low.
 Need to promote these facilities.
-Marketing and promotion Examples of good practice include banner advertising new opening hours in Harlesden Library, museum key Services are not always proactively marketed; Customer Relationship Management database will
+Marketing and Examples of good practice include banner advertising Services are not always proactively marketed;